Are Dogs Colorblind? Canine Vision Explained

 How Do Dogs See Color?

-There are three types of color blindness in humans, with red-green being the most common (there’s also blue-yellow and complete color blindness).
-This means that affected individuals have difficulty telling the difference between red and green.
+Color blindness means color vision deficiency, and there are three types in humans.
+Red-green is the most common, but there’s also blue-yellow and complete color blindness.
+In the first type, affected individuals have difficulty telling the difference between red and green.

 There are also varying degrees of each type of color blindness; some people have mild color blindness that makes the two colors look slightly similar, while people with more severe issues are completely unable to tell the difference between the shades.